alaindet/date-pickle/docs/draft.md

 picker.selected = new Date('2022-01-01');
 ```

+State is composed of these keys

+- `items`: List of items, based on picker
+- `min`: Minium date allowed (items before this are disabled)
+- `max`: Maximum date allowed (items after this are disabled)
+- `locale`: Language to use when translating (ex.: months names)
+- `selected`: Currently select date
+- `focused`: Currently focused date (different from selected, since in accessible calendar users can move between dates by focusing them, but only one is then is selected)
+- `sync`: Whether to recalculate items and fire events when state changes or not

 ## State synchronization

 **NOTE**: Examples above are **NOT EQUIVALENT**.
-In fact, in the second the state is set later, so it is initialized to its default value, items are calculated automatically, then state is changed with `picker.selected` and items are recalculated again.
-To prevent unnecessary calculations, either set values upon creation with options (first example), or use the `sync` property like this
+In fact, in the second example the state is set later, so the state gets initialized to its default value, items are calculated automatically, then the state is changed with `picker.selected` and items are recalculated again.
+To prevent unnecessary calculations, either set values upon creation via options (first example), or use the `sync` property like this

 ```ts
 // Create a picker with sync = false, no items are calculated